jadallred/startup/README.md

 From working on the simon project already i've been able to learn and understand more about HTML.
 Its confusing but as I was writing the code I realized its a little repetitive.

 worked on the simon CSS file and was able to see how they go individually into each button and help set it up.

+I have learned more about the formatting of CSS and how they work with the HTML to bring life to the screen.
+Nothing can truly work until we do javascript.
+But the CSS is able to help the HTML bring the narwhal to life and add the moving bubbles across the screen.
+Also now there is a good border that cleans up the screen so nicely.